SparkPost/support-docs/content/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

 1. Check, and if necessary add the tracking domain CNAME.

    In CloudFlare, go to the "DNS" management menu.
-If you already have a plain (HTTP) tracking domain set up with SparkPost, is should be already present in the records.
+If you already have a plain (HTTP) tracking domain set up with SparkPost, it should be already present in the records.
 Check that it's set to "Proxied".

-   If you are setting up a new tracking domain, then use the "Add record" option.
+   If you are setting up a new tracking domain, then use the "Add record" option:

    * Select record type "CNAME"
    * Enter the subdomain you have chosen (in our example, this is `track`).
 Enter just the subdomain part.